-The Irish Government is to investigate whether social media comments need to be “regulated” or subject to new legislation, according to report from Ireland’s national broadcaster, RTÉ.
+The Irish Government is to investigate whether social media comments need to be “regulated” or subject to new legislation, according to a report from Ireland’s national broadcaster, RTÉ.

 Describing the issue as a very difficult one “but [one that] must be dealt with” the governing party’s Transport and Communications’ committee chair, Tom Hayes TD, will launch an investigation into what, if any, regulations should be put in place to manage social media updates, trolls, and anonymous online comments.